 These cairns can still be used as landmarks and pathfinders, so adding new ones could be very harmful and could make somebody lose his way and lead him into trouble.
 And I know that nobody wants to be responsible for making a person lose his way in fog or bad weather on a heath in Iceland.

-I saw a great number of small cairns on Látraheiði heath in the Westfjords of Iceland.
+I saw a great number of small cairns on Látraheiði heath in the Westfjords.
 These cairns were erected a very long time ago, but back then it was a tradition to erect a small cairn for your protection for the first time you passed this heath at Brunnahæð hill.

 It was considered your duty to erect a small cairn or 3 of them; 3 rocks on top of each other f.ex.